 Divide your contribution between a traditional IRA and a Roth IRA

-However, by having more than 1 account, you might also pay multiple trustee and bookkeeping fees.
+However, by having more than one account, you might also pay multiple trustee and bookkeeping fees.

-No matter how many accounts you have, your total annual contributions can't be more than the maximum allowable limit of $5,000 in 2012.
-The maximum is $6,000 for those age 50 or older.
+No matter how many accounts you have, your total annual contributions can't be more than the maximum allowable limit.
+This is $5,000 in 2012.
+If you're age 50 or older, the maximum is $6,000 .

 However, you must follow certain rules.
-Some financial institutions might impose early withdrawal penalties on investments, like CDs and annuities, from their institutions.
+Some financial institutions might impose early withdrawal penalties on investments (Ex: CDs and annuities).
 They can do this even though you roll over the investments.
-If you do a direct rollover, you won’t pay an IRS penalty, though.
+If you do a direct rollover, you won’t pay an IRS penalty.